-- Tourist Visa: is usually valid for a period not exceeding three months and granted on either single or multiple entry basis.
+- Tourist Visa: valid up to three months and granted for either single or multiple entries.

-- Entry Visa: is required for any foreigner arriving in Egypt for purposes other than tourism, e.g. work, study, etc. The possession of a valid Entry Visa is needed to complete the residence procedure in Egypt.
+- Entry Visa: required for any foreigner arriving in Egypt for purposes other than tourism (e.g. work, study, emigration).
+The possession of a valid Entry Visa is needed to complete the residence procedure in Egypt.

 - Transit Visa.